Aquatic Therapy for adults and children

 Dehydration, due to the warm temperature in the pool and surrounding area.

 Increase in pain / aching after a session.
-The staff in the Aquatic Therapy pool will slowly increase the exercises in your programme to limit the chances of this happening.
+To limit the chances of this happening, staff will slowly increase the exercises in your programme.

 What should I do before my Aquatic Therapy appointment?

-You should eat a light snack one to two hours before your appointment.
+Eat a light snack 1 to 2 hours before your appointment.

 Do not drink any alcohol in the 12 hours before your Aquatic Therapy session.

-Although you will be asked to have a shower in the Aquatic Therapy Department before entering the pool, you must also have a shower at home before leaving.
-You also need to change into your swimwear at home.
+Staff will ask you to have a shower in the Aquatic Therapy Department before entering the pool.
+You must also have a shower and change into your swimwear before leaving home.

-Please continue with any land exercises that your physiotherapist has recommended during the time you come to Aquatic Therapy, as this will help your recovery.
+Continue with any land exercises that your physiotherapist has recommended.
+Do these exercises at home, during the time you come to Aquatic Therapy.
+Doing both lots of exercises will help your recovery.

-Please bring any medication that may be needed, for example asthma pumps and diabetic medication.
+Please bring any medication you may need.
+For example asthma pumps and diabetic medication.

 What should I expect at my appointment?